 What is Ithaka S+R Faculty Survey?

-The Ithaka S+R Faculty Survey is a web-based survey.
-The survey allowed faculty at USF to express their attitudes and practices related to: Research Processes, Teaching Processes, Scholarly Communications.
+The Ithaka S+R 2021 Faculty Survey is a web-based survey that allows faculty at USF, as well as faculty at other participating academic institutions, to express their attitudes and practices related to research, teaching, Scholarly Communications.
+In addition, the survey results will provide local and comparative information regarding how faculty use and perceive the library in their scholarly efforts.
 The survey was developed by Ithaka S+R, a non-profit research and consulting service, which includes JSTOR.
-The survey was launched by the University of South Florida (USF) Libraries on September 22, 2015 and was closed to on December 11, 2015, with a total of 168 complete responses.
+The survey will be launched by the University of South Florida (USF) Libraries to all specifically defined faculty on October 12th, 2021 and will close after a run of five (5) weeks.

-What kinds of questions were on the survey?
+What kinds of questions are on the survey?

-The Ithaka S+R Faculty Survey focused on discovering how faculty conduct research and teaching activities, and the types of support and information resources they desire.
-Survey questions were related to:
+The Ithaka S+R 2021 Faculty Survey focuses on discovering how faculty conduct research and teaching activities, as well as the types of support and information resources they desire from the libraries.
+Survey questions are related to:

 - faculty use of library collections and services